OpenMS/pyopenms-docs/docs/source/aasequences.rst

     Glutamate : 147.05315928710002
     Arginine : 174.1116764466

-The peptide N- and C-Terminus as well as the residues themself can be modified.
+The N- and C-Terminus as well as the residues themself can be modified.
 The example below shows how to check fo such modifications.

 .. code-block:: python